ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 Adding language support for such a mapping is lots of extra work—borderline research—for a proposal which already is no small task.
 I therefore think banning for now to start solving the problems people have with cross compilation as soon as possible is prudent.
 Because this is breaking change no matter what, a variant extension is used anyways, so no program breaks.
-Instead, users a just temporarily presented with a choice to either support cross compilation or have ``Lift`` and typed TH.
+Instead, users are just temporarily presented with a choice to either support cross compilation or have ``Lift`` and typed TH.

 As a final side benefit, now that Template Haskell will be defined and implemented in terms of stages, we can relax ``-XTemplateHaskellQuotes``.
 For example, the following current prohibited: